shipt/plinko/README.md

 * Export to PlantUML

 # Installing

 Using Plinko is easy.
-First, use `go get` to istall the latest version of the library.
+First, use `go get` to install the latest version of the library.
 This command will install everything you need - in fact, one design goal of Plinko is to minimize dependencies.
 There are no runtime dependencies required for Plinko, and the only dependencies used by the project are used for unit testing.

 ```go
 go get -u github.com/shipt/plinko